rule

 Text 18

-=My father known as Brihatsena, o saintly lady, knowing of my state of mind arranged being affectionate with his daughter, a means to this end.
+My father known as Brihatsena, o saintly lady, knowing of my state of mind arranged out of his love for his daughter a means to this end.
 (Vedabase)

 Text 19